helidon-io/helidon/docs/config/io.helidon.server.features.security.security.providers.jwt.JwkLoaderConfig.md

 <td>
 <code>Circuit<wbr>Breaker</code>
 </td>
-<td>Circuit breaker used when loading verification keys from a filesystem path or URI</td>
+<td>Circuit breaker around each complete retry batch used to load verification keys from a filesystem path or URI; by default, the circuit opens after one exhausted batch and permits a recovery probe after 5 seconds</td>
 </tr>
 <tr>
 <td>